Giants (series): Series

-Plot
+Story

-Inherit the Stars begins in 2027, as humanity is experiencing a minor golden age.
+Inherit the Stars

+In 2027, humanity is experiencing a minor golden age.
 The world is at peace, and the Cold War has wound down amid a trend of détente and general disarmament.
-There has been a great deal of technological progress, including clean fusion power, environmental remediation, fast transit, and cheap access to space; a United Nations space agency is spearheading an aggressive program of exploration of the solar system.
-One of its lunar survey crews stumbles upon a desiccated, space-suited body in a small cavern on the moon, a minor mystery which rapidly becomes a major one when testing reveals that the corpse (nicknamed "Charlie") is 50,000 years old.
-The technology level of the spacesuit is broadly similar to that of Earth in the late 2020s, but it is obviously the product of a completely different technological base.
-For convenience, scientists label "Charlie's" hypothetical people "Lunarians" (though it is obvious that they did not originate from the Moon.)
+A lunar survey crew stumbles upon a space-suited body in a small cavern on the moon, a minor mystery which becomes a major one when testing reveals that the corpse (nicknamed "Charlie") is 50,000 years old.
+The technology level of the spacesuit is broadly similar to that of Earth in the late 2020s, but it is clearly the product of a completely different technological base.
+For convenience, scientists label "Charlie's" hypothetical people "Lunarians" (though they do not believe they originated on the Moon).

-In time, the UN Space Arm discovers additional evidence of Lunarian occupancy on the Moon 50,000 years ago, including ruined bases, more human remains, and enough examples of Lunarian writing; the latter is used to decipher their language.
-The translated materials demonstrate that the Lunarians were — despite being genetically indistinguishable from humans — not native to Earth; records of their homeworld depict a much colder world, with a year lasting 1,700 days, enormous ice caps, and completely unfamiliar continental outlines.
+The UN Space Arm discovers additional evidence of Lunarian occupancy on the Moon 50,000 years ago, including ruined bases, more human remains, and enough examples of Lunarian writing; the latter is used to decipher their language.
+The translated materials demonstrate that the Lunarians were—despite being genetically indistinguishable from humans—not native to Earth; records of their homeworld depict a much colder world, with a year lasting 1,700 days, enormous ice caps, and completely unfamiliar continental outlines.
 Additionally, it is discovered that the Lunarian bases on the moon were all simultaneously destroyed 50,000 years ago in an enormous paroxysm of violence, which included the widespread use of nuclear weapons.

 Meanwhile, a Space Arm expedition to the asteroid belt establishes that it comprises the remnants of an Earth-sized planet, which is given the name "Minerva," and seems to match surviving records of the Lunarians' homeworld.
 50,000 years ago, Minerva was being slowly strangled by an ice age; its people formed two totalitarian regimes, which engaged in constant warfare while attempting to evacuate their elites to the much more habitable Pleistocene Earth.
-Charlie's diary includes a description of the last of these wars, which was sufficiently cataclysmic in nature to have not only destroyed Lunarian civilization, but (via widespread use of antimatter-based energy weapons) destabilized the inner structure of Minerva so badly that the planet disintegrated.
+Charlie's diary includes a description of the last of these wars, which was sufficiently cataclysmic in nature to have destroyed not only Lunarian civilization, but (via widespread use of antimatter-based energy weapons) destabilized the inner structure of Minerva so badly that the planet disintegrated.

 These data points serve as the foundation for the central mysteries of the novel: how could identically human beings evolve independently on both Earth and Minerva?
 Secondarily, as the Lunarians had transported an enormous amount of military material to Earth's moon, why had they failed to take the trivial step of landing on Earth itself?